0xdanelia/scrycall/README.md

 ### How do I install Scrycall?
 You can download the project using the command `git clone https://github.com/0xdanelia/scrycall`

-The project comes with a pre-compiled executable.
-You can compile the code yourself if you want using https://www.pyinstaller.org/
+The project comes with a pre-compiled linux binary.
+You can compile the code yourself if you want using `pyinstaller` (.spec file included)

 You can run it using the command `path/to/scry [ARGS]`

 Alternatively if you copy the file somewhere in your `$PATH` then you can just use `scry [ARGS]`

-You can also just run the python source script using the command `python /path/to/scrycall.py [ARGS]`
+You can also just run the python source script using the command `/path/to/scrycall.py [ARGS]` (alternatively, prefix with `python` if `python3` doesn't resolve)

 ### How do I use Scrycall?